Why This Threshold Matters on the Coast

 Suspended Losses: The Long Game

 High-AGI owners suspend roughly $30K–$35K/year in losses on a typical coastal SFR after cost segregation.
-By year 13, the carryforward releases against the disposition gain — often six figures.
+By year 13, the carryforward releases against the disposition gain, often six figures.

-| Label | Cumulative Suspended Loss ($) |
+| Category | Cumulative Suspended Loss ($) |

 |---|---|